pratik-68/ruby-projects/README.md

 ## Overview

-Plain ruby solution for the famous problems
+Plain ruby solution for the famous problems like:
+- Price Calculator Challenge v2